 Thanks to the financial contributions of his friends and benefactors, Father Al built the first Villages for Children in South Korea.
 Within these Boystowns and Girlstowns, and together with the Sisters of Mary, he set on to take care of, educate, and give a bright future to those who needed it the most: orphans, abandoned children, and those coming from the poorest families.
 He also built hospitals and tuberculosis sanatoriums for very indigent patients; hospices for the homeless, handicapped elderly men, disabled children, and unwed mothers.

 In 1985, his mission expanded into the Philippines.
 But in 1989, Father Al was diagnosed with the terminal illness Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s Disease.
-He accepted the illness with joy and serenity as a gift from God.
-And in spite of his deteriorating health, he established the first Village for Children in Mexico in 1990.
+In spite of his deteriorating health, he established the first Village for Children in Mexico in 1990.

-Father Al passed away at the Girlstown in Manila in 1992, and he was buried in Silang, Cavite.
+Father Al died at the Girlstown in Manila in 1992, and he was buried in Silang, Cavite.
 He named Sister Michaela Kim of the Sisters of Mary as his successor.

-Under the leadership of Sister Michaela and the Sisters of Mary, Father Al’s mission continued to expand into Central and South America – first into Guatemala, then Brazil and more recently Honduras.
+Under the leadership of Sister Michaela and the Sisters of Mary, Father Al’s mission continued to expand into Central and South America – first into Guatemala, then Brazil and Honduras and most recently Tanzania.

 Upon his arrival, Fr.
 Al was incardinated in the Diocese of Busan, South Korea.

-Originally called the Mariahwe Sisters, a religious group now numbering over 370 Sisters working in South Korea, the Philippines, Mexico, Guatemala, Brazil and Honduras.
+Originally called the Mariahwe Sisters, a religious group now numbering over 370 Sisters working in the Philippines, Mexico, Guatemala, Brazil, Honduras and Tanzania.

 During a visit to the US, Father Al is diagnosed with Amyotrophic Lateral Sclerosis (Lou Gehrig's disease)

-Before he passed away, Father Al named Sister Michaela Kim of the Sisters of Mary as his successor.
+Before he died, Father Al named Sister Michaela Kim of the Sisters of Mary as his successor.

 The Archdiocesan Process for the Beatification and Canonization of Father Al was formally opened at the Basilica of the Immaculate Conception (Manila Cathedral) Intramuros, Manila, Philippines.

-Pope Francis authorized the Congregation of Saints to promulgate the decree of heroic virtue of Aloysius Schwartz, thus giving him the title of "Venerable".
+Pope Francis authorised the Congregation of Saints to promulgate the decree of heroic virtue of Aloysius Schwartz, thus giving him the title of "Venerable".